Afghanistan: Pakistan rejoices at Taliban victory as West flounders | DW | 18.08.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Many Pakistanis are euphoric over the victory of the Taliban, celebrating the fall of Kabul, and the seizure of power by the extremist group that has historic ties with Islamabad.
+Many Pakistanis are euphoric after the victory of the Taliban, celebrating the fall of Kabul, and the seizure of power by the extremist group, which has historic ties with Islamabad.

 Afghanistan has a familiar power back in place.
 Kabul has fallen.
 The Taliban have won.
 And Pakistanis are euphoric.

-Even the country's Prime Minister Imran Khan has been waxing lyrical, heaping eulogies on the group of militants that openly violated women's rights, besides flouting a number of other norms of the civilized world, during their stint in power between 1996 and 2001.
+Even the country's prime minister, Imran Khan, has been waxing lyrical, heaping eulogies on the group of militants, who openly violated women's rights, in addition to flouting a number of other norms of the civilized world, during their stint in power from 1996 to 2001.

 Khan, who often resorts to anti-West rhetoric, said Monday during a ceremony in Islamabad that Afghans have broken the "shackles of slavery."
-It was seen as a clear endorsement of Afghanistan's new rulers, but also as a sideswipe towards those who invaded its neighbor in the aftermath of the September 11 attacks in the United States.
+It was seen as a clear endorsement of Afghanistan's new rulers, but also as a sideswipe at those who invaded Pakistan's neighbor in the aftermath of the September 11 attacks in the United States.

-Siraj ul Haq, a former senator and the leader of Jamaat-e-Islami, the second-largest Islamic party of the country, also expressed his jubilation over the return of the Taliban.
-Ijaz ul Haq, the son of dictator General Zia who backed the Afghan Mujahideen during the Soviet invasion, also showered praise on the cloistered group.
-Mufti Taqi Usmani, the top Islamic scholar of the country, was also exultant.
+Siraj ul Haq, a former senator and the leader of Jamaat-e-Islami, Pakistan's second-largest Islamic party, also expressed his jubilation over the return of the Taliban.
+Ijaz ul Haq, the son of dictator General Zia, who backed the Afghan mujahedeen during the Soviet invasion, also showered praise on the cloistered group.
+Mufti Taqi Usmani, Pakistan's top Islamic scholar, was also exultant.

 It is not only right-wing religious circles that have hailed the fall.
-A few leftist groups have also expressed euphoria over the defeat of "imperialist America."
+A few leftist groups have also expressed euphoria about the defeat of "imperialist America."

-Even Federal Human Rights Minister Shireen M Mazari, who is considered socially liberal, equated the fall of Kabul and scramble of the US to evacuate its citizens from the besieged capital, to the debacle in Saigon.
+Even Federal Human Rights Minister Shireen M Mazari, who is considered socially liberal, equated the fall of Kabul and the scramble of the United States to evacuate its citizens from the besieged capital to the debacle in Saigon.

 Rights activists have sharply criticized her for the remarks and asserted that the human rights minister has expressed her joy over the victory of a group that has been accused of violating the very rights she is supposed to protect.